 If your lawyer is successful, they will arrive at a settlement that works for you.
 If a settlement cannot be reached, you might file a lawsuit that will further delay how long the settlement takes.

 Most motorcycle accident cases do not have to go to court.
-In many situations, you are able to reach a settlement through filing an injury claim with the at-fault party’s insurance company.
-That being said, there are situations where filing a lawsuit and going to court is the better option.
+In many situations, you can reach a settlement by filing an injury claim with the at-fault party’s insurance company.
+That said, there are situations where filing a lawsuit and going to court is the better option.

-After your claim has been filed, the insurance company might send a counteroffer that is very low.
+After your claim has been filed, the insurance company might send a very low counteroffer.
 It likely won’t come close to covering your damages.
-To seek a settlement that is actually fair, you’ll need help from a motorcycle accident lawyer.
+To seek a fair settlement, you’ll need help from a motorcycle accident lawyer.

 The Insurer Won’t Settle